pyvista/pyvista/doc/source/user-guide/jupyter/trame.rst

 .. _trame_jupyter:

-Trame Jupyter backend for PyVista
+Trame Jupyter Backend for PyVista
 ---------------------------------

 PyVista has the ability to display fully featured plots within a